mnguyen0226/cbs_workshop_vt/README.md

 # Center for Advanced Innovation in Agriculture (CAIA) Workshop 2022 - Virginia Tech

+**Note:** This work is owned by Minh Nguyen and the A3 Lab members for educational purpose only.
+Please don't make it public.
+All rights reserved.

 ![alt-text](https://github.com/mnguyen0226/caia_workshop_2022/blob/main/imgs/cbs.png)

 ### Water Distribution Systems Attacks Detections with Machine Learning